 First, this cabinet was cleaned inside and out using this cleaner.
 After it was clean and dry, I gave it light once over with this sanding sponge to add a little tooth for the paint to adhere to.

 Next, paint!
 I used Pumpkin Spice from the Dixie Belle’s Suzanne’s Fall Color Collection.
 This Chalk Mineral Paint brushed on beautifully and took two coats to get the coverage I wanted.
+This color has since sold out!
+But you can make your own using mix equal parts Pine Cone, Terra Cotta & Colonel Mustard.

 I haven’t painted a distressed piece in a while so this was a lot of fun!
 Using this 220 sanding sponge, I lightly sanded to the first coat of paint to remove some paint and expose the stained wood in areas it would naturally wear over time.
 Like the hinge area, corners, and around the doors and knob.